Office Hours: M 1 - 2pm and by appt.

 RUSS410 Russian Folk and Literary Tale

-Julia Verkholantsev’s academic interests are in the field of cultural history, early modern and medieval literary and linguistic culture, and the history of ideas.
-Her publications focus on the cultural space of eastern, central, and southern Europe, particularly the Grand Duchy of Lithuania, Bohemia, Poland, and Croatia.
-In research and teaching, she deals with topics that include the study of textual transmission; medieval history of and approaches to language, writing, and literacy; Slavic (Cyrillic, Glagolitic, and Latin) and Greek paleography and cryptography; projects and theories of universal language; and the examination of important connections between pre-modern and modern culture.
+My academic interests are in the field of cultural and religious history, early modern and medieval literary and linguistic culture, and the history of ideas.
+My publications are concerned with the cultural space of eastern, central, and southern medieval and early modern Europe, particularly, the Grand Duchy of Lithuania, Bohemia, Poland, and Croatia.
+In research and teaching, I deal with topics that include the history of and approaches to language, writing, and literacy; pre-modern historical writing and historical methods; Slavic (Cyrillic, Glagolitic, and Latin) and Greek paleography and cryptography; projects and theories of universal language; and Russian medieval and modern literature and culture.
+My undergraduate courses examine medieval literary and historical topics in the context of modern society and reveal their importance in the development of contemporary culture, politics, and social norms.
+In literature courses I focus on the study of reading strategies of imaginative texts that leads to the advanced understanding of literature as part of cultural history.

-Julia Verkholantsev’s first book, Ruthenica Bohemica: Ruthenian Translations from Czech in the Grand Duchy of Lithuania and Poland (Vienna: Lit-Verlag, 2008), examines the historical circumstances and textual history of the fifteenth-century Ruthenian translations from Czech of “The Song of Songs,” “The Book of Taudal the Knight” (“The Vision of Tundal”), “The Tale of Sivilla the Prophetess” (“The Sibylline Prophecy”) and “The Book of Tovit.”
-The study of these Czech Catholic sources adapted in the Orthodox Ruthenian milieu shows that the cultural and doctrinal divide between the Catholic and Orthodox civilizations in the fourteenth and fifteenth centuries was not as strict as is generally assumed.
+My early publications focus on the cultural space of the Grand Duchy of Lithuania – a multi-national and multi-cultural state in pre-modern Central Europe – and particularly its Ruthenian lands, which are now within the borders of modern-day Ukraine and Belarus.
+My first book, Ruthenica Bohemica: Ruthenian Translations from Czech in the Grand Duchy of Lithuania and Poland (Vienna: Lit-Verlag, 2008), examines the historical circumstances and textual history of the fifteenth-century Ruthenian translations from Czech of “The Song of Songs,” “The Book of Taudal the Knight” (“The Vision of Tundal”), “The Tale of Sivilla the Prophetess” (“The Sibylline Prophecy”) and “The Book of Tovit.”
+The analysis of these Czech Catholic sources adapted in the Orthodox Ruthenian milieu shows that the cultural and doctrinal divide between the Catholic and Orthodox civilizations in the fourteenth and fifteenth centuries was not as strict as is generally assumed.

-Her second book, The Slavic Letters of St. Jerome: The History of the Legend and its Legacy or, How the Translator of the Vulgate Became a Slav (De Kalb: Northern Illinois University Press, Orthodox Christian Studies Series, 2014) explores the history of the medieval belief in St. Jerome's authorship of the Glagolitic letters and Roman Slavonic rite, and investigates its spread from Dalmatia to Bohemia and Poland.
-Now largely forgotten, the legend of the Slavic descent of St. Jerome was used by political and religious leaders from Rome to Bohemia and beyond for nearly five hundred years until it was debunked by eighteenth-century scholars.
-The book examines this belief within the context of wider European historical and theological thought and shows that it had an effect far beyond the Slavic world.
+A number of my more recent publications (published in Speculum, Viator, Ricerche slavistiche, etc.) are related to the medieval belief that the Church Father and biblical translator St. Jerome was a Slav and the inventor of the Slavic (Glagolitic) alphabet and Roman Slavonic rite.
+My book, The Slavic Letters of St. Jerome: The History of the Legend and its Legacy or, How the Translator of the Vulgate Became an Apostle of the Slavs (De Kalb: Northern Illinois University Press, Orthodox Christian Studies Series, 2014) explores the history of this belief and investigates its spread from Dalmatia to Bohemia and Poland.
+Now largely forgotten, the legend of the Slavic descent of St. Jerome was used by political and religious leaders from Rome to Bohemia and beyond for nearly five hundred years until it was debunked by eighteenth-century scholars as erroneous.
+I examine this belief within the wider context of European historical and theological thought and show that it had an effect far beyond the Slavic world.

 RUSS 100, Introduction to Russian Culture